openrtb-proxy/hivestar-ortb/README.md

 # Hivestar-ORTB

-OpenRTB adapter for Hivestack and Vistar.
+OpenRTB adapter for Hivestack and Vistar SSPs.
 This adapter receives an OpenRTB bid request, translates it into Hivestack / Vistar ad requests, receives the responses from those SSPs and translates the responses back to an OpenRTB bid response.

+## Integration with Broadsign Reach

+In order to facilitate integration of this adapter into Broadsign Reach, hivestar-ortb will automatically scan for approved creatives in Hivestack and Vistar and ingest them into Reach for distribution and caching.
+It also implements several Reach-specific callbacks for troubleshooting such as win/loss notifications.

 ## Building